makeabilitylab/physcomp/arduino/force-sensitive-resistors.md

 A graph of the force (g) vs. resistance (kΩ) of the FSR 402 is shown below (plotted on a log-log scale).
 As can be observed from the graph, the FSR has two response phases:

-1. An initial "break force" that dramatically swings the resistance from >100kΩ to roughly 10kΩ
+1. An initial "break force" or "turn on threshold" that dramatically swings the resistance from >10MΩ to roughly 10kΩ
-2. After this threshold, the FSR resistance is inversely proportional to the applied force (following an inverse power-law characteristic).
+2. After this threshold, the FSR resistance becomes linear: inversely proportional to the applied force (following an inverse power-law characteristic).

 At the high-end of the force range (greater than 1000g), the FSR saturates and does not continue to drop resistance.